A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Microlensing models

 \subsection{Binary-source model}

 The binary-source model introduces three additional parameters as compared to the point-source point-lens model ($t_{0,2}$, $u_{0,2}$ and flux ratio of two sources).
-The best binary-source model is presented in Figure~\ref{fig:degen} (see PLBS model) and has $\chi^2$ of $607.35$, i.e., worse by $42.8$ than the wide binary-lens model.
+The best binary-source model has $\chi^2$ of $988.98$, i.e., worse by $\Delta\chi^2 \simeq 158$ than the wide binary-lens model (see the Appendix).
 Clearly, the wide binary-lens model fits the data better, and we reject the binary-source model.